zhangyikaii/LAMDA-ZhiJian/README.md

 ### 📦 Reproducible SoTA Results

 **ZhiJian** fixed the random seed to ensure reproducibility of the results, with only minor variations across different devices.

+#### VTAB of Multi-Reuse-Tasks Challenge

+We develop a robust classification challenge called **VTAB-M (Visual Task Adaptation Benchmark for Multi-Reuse-Tasks)**, building upon the VTAB. **This challenge involves tackling a diverse set of 18 visual tasks concurrently, while harnessing the power of pre-trained knowledge.** The primary objective is to equip models with versatile capabilities that span across natural, specialized, and structured visual domains.

+The challenge incorporates datasets including *CIFAR-100, CLEVR-Count, CLEVR-Distance, Caltech101, DTD, Diabetic-Retinopathy, Dmlab, EuroSAT, KITTI, Oxford-Flowers-102, Oxford-IIIT-Pet, PatchCamelyon, RESISC45, SVHN, dSprites-Location, dSprites-Orientation, smallNORB-Azimuth, and smallNORB-Elevation.* Following the VTAB-1k standards, we sample a training set consisting of 1,000 samples from each dataset.
+The comprehensive model evaluation is conducted using the entire test data.
+VTAB-M serves as a comprehensive evaluation framework that assessing models' **generalization** and **adaptation** across diverse visual tasks.
+It pushes the pre-trained models to become more **versatile** and **proficient** through reuse methods.

+[More results](https://github.com/zhangyikaii/LAMDA-ZhiJian/tree/main/results) will be released gradually in upcoming updates.
+Please stay tuned for more information.

 | Method | Tuned Params | Mixed Mean | Caltech101 | CIFAR-100 | CLEVR-Count | CLEVR-Distance | Diabetic-Retinopathy | Dmlab | dSprites-Location | dSprites-Orientation | DTD | EuroSAT | KITTI | Oxford-Flowers-102 | Oxford-IIIT-Pet | PatchCamelyon | RESISC45 | smallNORB-Azimuth | smallNORB-Elevation | SVHN |